JUDSYS/v1Spec/spec.md

 # Naming conventions

+**User**: A human being using a JUDSYS app.
+Unless otherwise specified, users MUST ALWAYS be considered as non-tech-savvy people.

 **Signing app**: A computer program that digitally signs documents according to this standard.

 **Verifier app**: A computer program that verifies a digital signature according to this standard.

-**JUDSYS app**: A computer program that is both a singing app and a verifier app.
+(**App**) **JUDSYS app**: A computer program that is either a singing app or a verifier app or both.

+**Subject properties**: Certain values that qualify the subject.
+Ex: email, full name, government issued identification numbers, et cetera.

 **Digital signature**: